 Peer Challenge and Support

-The WLGA is currently developing its peer challenge and support offer, but in the meantime will fund Welsh authorities to access the LGA’s peer offer.
+The WLGA will continue to work closely with the LGA to access a wider peer pool with varied expertise and experience.
+While the WLGA is developing its peer challenge support and offer, it will continue to fund Welsh authorities to access the LGA’s peer offer.

-For further information about any of the support, please contact Daniel Hurford:
+For further information about any of the support, please contact the WLGA Improvement Team: